Toward multi-target self-organizing pursuit in a partially observable Markov game

 According to FSC2 (Algorithm \ref{algorithm_FSC2}), after distributed task allocation, the mission of a free pursuer is to cooperate with other cluster members pursuing the targeting cluster center.
-For single-target pursuit, we propose the CCR (cooperative coevolution for robots) algorithm based on CCPSO-R \cite{SUN2020CCPSOR,SUN2021CECBiQAP}, which further improves the cooperation of pursuers in their simultaneously decision making and execution processes.
+For the single-target pursuit, we propose the CCR (cooperative coevolution for robots) algorithm based on CCPSO-R \cite{SUN2020CCPSOR,SUN2021CECBiQAP}, which further improves the cooperation of pursuers in their simultaneously decision making and execution process.

-Similar to CCPSO-R, the real agents in the CCR are the pursuers that execute physical actions in the environment, which can be represented by 2-D positions $\{A_i, i = 1,...,n \}$.
+\textit{\textbf{Cooperative coevolutionary evaluation scheme.}} Similar to CCPSO-R \cite{SUN2020CCPSOR}, the real agents in the CCR are the pursuers that execute physical actions in the environment, which can be represented by 2-D positions $\{A_i, i = 1,...,n \}$.
 For each real agent $A_i$, all the neighboring positions one step away from it, including its current position, form a group of virtual agents $\{A_i^1 = A_i, ..., A_i^5\}$ that can act as the candidate next positions for the real agent.
-The decision-making process of a real pursuer is to evaluate its virtual agents and greedily select the best one as its next position, while the pursuit performance is ensured by the evaluation quality of the virtual agents, i.e., how well the fitness function is designed to guarantee conflict-free efficient cooperation in the pursuit.
+The decision-making process of a real pursuer is to evaluate its virtual agents in the cooperative coevolutionary scheme and greedily select the best one as its next position.
+The pursuit performance is ensured by the evaluation quality of the virtual agents, i.e., how well the fitness function is designed to guarantee conflict-free efficient cooperation in the pursuit.

-In particular, the fitness function $f^{ij}_{stp}$ for the pursuer cluster $\{A_1,..., A_i^j, ..., A_{n^i}\}$, where the $i$-th member $A_i^j$ is the $j$-th virtual agent of the $i$-th real pursuer, in the pursuit of target $T_c$ was proposed in CCPSO-R \cite{SUN2020CCPSOR} as follows:
+In particular, the cooperative coevolutionary evaluation scheme means that the fitness evaluation of an individual agent is not only determined by itself, but also by the other real agents.
+For the target cluster center $T_c$ and pursuer cluster $\{A_1,..., A_i^j, ..., A_{n^i}\}$, where the $i$-th member $A_i^j$ is the $j$-th virtual agent of the $i$-th real pursuer and $n_i$ is the total number of cluster members, the fitness function $f^{ij}_{stp}$ was proposed in CCPSO-R \cite{SUN2020CCPSOR} as follows:

 where